The How, When and Why of Don’t Call Me Princess

 It’s well past the deadline, but it’s done.

-Don’t Call Me Princess is at the printer’s, the proofs looked delectable, and I have high hopes for it.
+Don’t Call Me Princess is at the printer’s, [UPDATE: IT’S OUT NOW AND YOU CAN BUY IT!] the proofs looked delectable, and I have high hopes for it.
 If I’d written it ten years ago I would have been lucky to get a mention in the alternative press, but now there’s a real surge in awareness of women’s oppression and gender roles, maybe it’ll ride this new strong feminist wave?
 Maybe we can build something good here.

 We’re currently part of the #MeToo generation.
 I’d like to raise the #DoesntHappenToUsAnyMore generation.
 Here’s how.